SibusisoDwayi03/Automated-Payroll-System/README.md

 - User stories from Assignment 6 are represented in both state and activity diagrams.
 - Sprint tasks and backlog items helped define the flow of the system in this assignment.

-All diagrams were created using Mermaid.js for GitHub compatibility.